 On my 57-day road trip in 2017, Stephanie Merrill and I popped in again while Iota was out of town, to enjoy some doubled-over, tear-producing laughter with Lisa and the kids over posing some of the Cocione Zoo critters (mice, large lizards, and such) among the Barbie accessories.
-We then the next morning picked an entire cooler full of juicy, delicious oranges that I somehow, sadly, managed to leave behind.
+Then, the next morning, as we were preparing to leave, we picked an entire cooler full of juicy, delicious oranges that I somehow, sadly, managed to leave behind.

-When we popped in to worship with their congregation during our Nomad Quest, the congregation was meeting now at a nice business park.
-When we walked in, we were surprised to see a family we had met at a Thanksgiving gathering a few years back in the home of our mutual friends, and a sister who had hosted the baby shower of my daughter some 40 years ago.
-It was beautiful to see the warm attachments among this church family, and hear from Lisa the latest “Cocione Zoo News” that involved a story of a local feral cat they bent over backward financially and otherwise to help -- a story that had me thinking to myself “I thought I loved cats, but compared to these big-hearted people, I guess I don’t really love cats that much after all.”
-I share this bit of detail because I want you to know this: These people do what they do and say what they say because they love big, be it the people they serve or the animals they save.
+When we popped in to worship with their congregation during our Nomad Quest, the congregation had grown enough that they were now meeting at a nice business park.
+When we walked in, we were surprised to see a family we had met at a Thanksgiving gathering a few years back in the home of our mutual friends, and a sister who had hosted the baby shower of my daughter some forty years ago.
+It was beautiful to see the warm attachments among this church family, and hear from Lisa the latest “Cocione Zoo News” that involved a story of a local feral cat they bent over backward financially and otherwise to help — a story that had me thinking to myself “I thought I loved cats, but compared to these big-hearted people, I guess I don’t really love cats that much after all.”
+I share this bit of detail because I want you to know this: These people do what they do and say what they say because they love big, be it the people or the animals they serve and save.

-At this moment, Iota realized the Orthodox Church had become much like the Communists who had ruled his country into the ground for so many years with their “Trust us”, “Don’t ask questions”, “Don’t think for yourself” mentality that is so very different from God’s promise that when we read what He has had written for us, we can understand and have insight into the mystery of Christ (Ephesians 3:4).
-And we are certainly able to use the word of God to compare the structure, organization, worship, and teachings of our religious bodies with what is found in the New Testament.
+At that moment, Iota realized the Orthodox Church had become much like the Communists who had ruled his country into the ground for so many years with their “Trust us”, “Don’t ask questions”, “Don’t think for yourself” mentality that is so very different from God’s promise that when we read what He has written for us, we most certainly can understand and have insight into the mystery of Christ (Ephesians 3:4), including the structure, organization, worship, and teachings of His church so that we can compare the teachings and practices of various religious organizations with what is actually found in the New Testament.

 Much to the grief of his Greek Orthodox mother, Iota continued to compare his belief system with the scriptures.
-He was so moved by the simplicity of the Word of God with regard to what is expected by the Heavenly Father to enter into a relationship with Him, that despite knowing how upset his mother would be, he could no longer delay and obeyed the command to “Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of sins, and you will receive the gift of the Holy Spirit" (Act 2:38).
+He was so moved by the simplicity of the word of God with regard to what is expected by the Heavenly Father to enter into a relationship with Him.
+Despite knowing how upset his mother would be, he could no longer delay, and thus obeyed the command to “Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of sins, and you will receive the gift of the Holy Spirit" (Acts 2:38).

-Both before his baptism into Christ and the seven years that followed Iota’s sins being washed away at his baptism, (Acts 22:16) virtually every day he was pressured to deny what he was reading and to instead return to the Greek Orthodox church.
-Day in and day out he was told how foolish he was, and how duped he had been by walking away from the manmade religion of his childhood, until finally he was forced to choose between Jesus and his mother, Jesus, and his family, and Jesus and his childhood home.
-The strain of this fiery persecution in the form of daily ridicule from one of the people he loves most did not wear him down, in fact, it knitted his loyalty tenaciously to Christ like a soldier unto death.
-His confidence rooted in the word of God was not shaken.
+Both before his baptism into Christ and the seven years that followed Iota’s sins being washed away at his baptism (Acts 22:16), virtually every day he was pressured to deny what he was reading and to instead return to the Greek Orthodox church.
+Day in and day out he was told how foolish he was, and how duped he had been by walking away from the man-made religion of his childhood, until finally he was forced by his mother to choose between Jesus and her, Jesus and his family, and Jesus and his childhood home.
+The strain of this fiery persecution in the form of daily ridicule from one of the people he loves most never wore him down, but like a soldier, it instead knitted his loyalty tenaciously to Christ unto death.
+His confidence, rooted in the word of God, could not be shaken.

 Jesus has pronounced a blessing upon such individuals when He said in Matthew 5:10-12 “Blessed are those who have been persecuted for the sake of righteousness, for theirs is the kingdom of heaven.
 Blessed are you when people insult you and persecute you, and falsely say all kinds of evil against you because of Me.
 Rejoice and be glad, for your reward in heaven is great; for in the same way they persecuted the prophets who were before you.”

 It has been years since all that painful history, and the ordeal was certainly not the last time Iota would experience opposition for doing what he knew to be right.
-As he shared with us his story, he described the blessings in his life that have come from enduring this fiery trial and pointed out that if Christianity had come more easily, it would have also been easy for him to get too comfortable and to have settled for a more lukewarm spiritual life.
+As he shared his story with us, he described the blessings in his life that have come from enduring this fiery trial and pointed out that if Christianity had come more easily, it would have also been easy for him to get too comfortable and to have settled for a more lukewarm spiritual life.

-I appreciate very much Iota’s bold proclamation of the gospel in its entirety in a city not unlike Sodom, full of “arrogance, abundant food, and careless ease”… and committing abominations before the Lord (Ezekiel 16:49).
-With a warm, smiling face and that heart full of love, Iota unapologetically preaches the whole counsel of God, including the controversial topic we heard from him in Bible class the Sunday we visited entitled “The Certainty of the Day of the Lord” and the sermon that followed on the topic of hell, in which he made the point that if God kept His promises in the past during the judgments on the angels who sinned (2 Peter 2:4) the Flood (2 Peter 2:5) Sodom & Gomorrah (2 Peter 2:6-8) Egypt (Ezekiel 32:7-8) Assyria (Naham 1:1-5) Israel (Amos 8:1-2, 9) Jerusalem (Jeremiah 4:1-6) Babylon (Isaiah 13:10, 13) Edom (Isaiah 34:4-6), then He will most certainly keep His promise to come when He warns that “... at the end of the age; the angels will come forth and take out the wicked from among the righteous, and will throw them into the furnace of fire; in that place there will be weeping and gnashing of teeth” (Matthew 13:49-50).
+I appreciate very much Iota’s bold proclamation of the gospel in its entirety in a city not unlike Sodom, full of “arrogance, abundant food, and careless ease”… and known for committing abominations before the Lord (Ezekiel 16:49).
+With a warm, smiling face and that heart full of love, Iota unapologetically preaches the whole counsel of God, including the controversial topic we heard from him in Bible class the Sunday we visited entitled “The Certainty of the Day of the Lord.”
+In the sermon that followed Iota made the point that if God kept His promises in the past during the judgments on the angels who sinned (2 Peter 2:4), the Flood (2 Peter 2:5), Sodom & Gomorrah (2 Peter 2:6-8), Egypt (Ezekiel 32:7-8), Assyria (Nahum 1:1-5), Israel (Amos 8:1-2, 9), Jerusalem (Jeremiah 4:1-6), Babylon (Isaiah 13:10, 13), and Edom (Isaiah 34:4-6), then He will most certainly keep His promise to come when “... at the end of the age; the angels will come forth and take out the wicked from among the righteous, and will throw them into the furnace of fire; in that place there will be weeping and gnashing of teeth” (Matthew 13:49-50).
 God says He will come…

 Visibly — Acts 1:11; Revelation 1:7